 Common Mistakes to Avoid

-The most frequent error when changing a pollen filter is fitting it the wrong way around.
-Always check the airflow direction arrow printed on the side of the new filter before installing it — the arrow indicates the direction air flows through the unit (towards the cabin).
-Fitting it backwards reduces filtration efficiency and can cause the filter medium to collapse against the housing over time.
+The number-one error is fitting the filter the wrong way round.
+Check the airflow arrow printed on the edge of the new filter and line it up with the direction air flows into the cabin.
+Fitted backwards it filters poorly and can let the media buckle against the housing over time.

 Frequently Asked Questions